When a destination is unavailable, the CrashPlan app displays one of the causes listed below:

-If you have a folder ending with a “1” it means that for some reason the drive didn't cleanly unmount and left a “folder” in /Volumes.
-Then, when the drive re-mounts, Mac sees that the folder's name is taken so it appends a “1”.
-However, CrashPlan is looking for the folder with the proper name, which is no longer valid.
+/Volumes, even though the drive is no longer mounted.
+When the drive re-mounts, your Mac sees that the folder name for the drive is taken, so it appends a “1” to the drive name.
+However, CrashPlan is looking for the folder with the original name, which is no longer valid.

 See our full troubleshooting article to diagnose and correct this issue.